 - 1 medium zucchini, chopped in cubes

-- 1 TableSpoon Greek EVOO Hellenic Farms PDO Sitia Crete - Click to buy in our online shop
+- 1 Tablespoon Greek EVOO Hellenic Farms PDO Sitia Crete -

-- 1/4 teaSpoon Natural Sea Salt from Messolonghi - Click to buy in our online shop
+- 1/4 teaspoon Natural Sea Salt from Messolonghi -

 - 3 scallions, thinly sliced